Frequently Asked Questions Got a different question? You can also Email us!

 What charges are there for Landlords?

-Your first listing is free and includes listing on portals including Rightmove, Zoopla and Gumtree, and all our Rent Now features.
-Our usual price is an upfront fee of £20 per property - but you can always earn more free listings by introducing friends to OpenRent!
+Your first listing is free and includes listing on portals including Rightmove, Zoopla and Gumtree, and access to all our Rent Now features for only £49.
+Our usual price is an upfront fee of £29 per property - but you can always earn more free listings by introducing friends to OpenRent!

 And that's it.
 No admin fees, no contract signing fees, no hidden charges.

 £20 per reference conducted, and not all Landlords insist on referencing.